robertopreste/cc-pypackage/README.rst

 References
 ----------

-This Cookiecutter was adapted for my personal needs from the original `Cookiecutter-PyPackage`_ from audreyr_.
+This Cookiecutter was adapted for my personal needs from the original `Cookiecutter-PyPackage`_ by audreyr_.

 .. _`Cookiecutter-PyPackage`: https://github.com/audreyr/cookiecutter-pypackage
 .. _audreyr: https://github.com/audreyr